Micah G. Freedman

 About Me

 After completing my Ph.D., I was an NSF Postdoctoral Research Fellow in Biology in the Kronforst Lab at the University of Chicago.
+I then was a Postdoctoral Fellow affiliated with the Angert Lab at the University of British Columbia.

 I completed my Ph.D. in Population Biology at UC Davis and was advised by Santiago Ramírez and Sharon Strauss.